Mahendra of Nepal: Industrialization of economy

-In July 1959, Nepal Industrial Development Corporation started serving as an industrial finance organization to expand Nepalese industries and services, including hotels, and industrial estates.
+In July 1959 Nepal Industrial Development Corporation started serving as an industrial finance organization to expand Nepalese industries and services, including hotels, and industrial estates.
 King Mahendra laid the foundation of economic development by building physical infrastructure with the help of foreign aid.
-The foundation for the Industrial Estates (IEs) was laid with the establishment of Balaju Industrial Area in 1963 (2018 BS) with technical and financial assistance from the United States of America (USA).
+The foundation for the Industrial Estates (IEs) was laid with the establishment of Balaju Industrial Area in 1963 with technical and financial assistance from the United States of America (USA).
 Patan Industrial Area, Hetauda Industrial Area, Dharan Industrial Area, Birgunj Sugar Mill, Nepal Oil Corporation, Janakpur Cigarette Factory, and Balaju Textile Industry were all established during his time.
-Salt Trading Corporation was established in 1963 (2020 BS), with objective to make iodized table salt accessible to all citizens.
+Salt Trading Corporation was established in 1963 with objective to make iodized table salt accessible to all citizens.
 Later, again to deal with the import and export for the purpose of rendering support to the economic development of the country Mahendra established National Trading Limited.
-On 12 March 1969, (Falgun 29, 2025 BS) with the help of Chinese aid, Mahendra inaugurated Nepal's First Brick and Tile Factory in Harisiddhi which started its production two months later in Baishakh 17 2026 BS.
+On 12 March 1969 with the help of Chinese aid, Mahendra inaugurated Nepal's First Brick and Tile Factory in Harisiddhi which started its production two months later on April 29 1969.
 Similarly, Bansbari leather Shoe Factory was also established in 1965 with help of Chinese aid.
 Similarly, he started the era of stocks and bonds by issuing the first Government Bond in 1964.
 To providing a guaranteed market for milk to the rural farmers with fair price and for the purpose of economic advancement of the farming communities Dairy development corporation (DDC) was established in 1969.

 During the Cold War, Nepal tried to boost the economy by creating an environment of economic cooperation between the two neighboring sides.